daved01/Adversarial_Examples_GANs/docs/_pages/05_about.md

 permalink: /about/
 ---

-We are two AI enthusiasts based in Canada and Europe.
-We have created this website to present our findings on the exciting topics of adversarial examples.
+We are two engineers fascinated by AI based in Canada and Europe.
+We have created this website to present our findings on the exciting topic of adversarial examples.

-Studying this topic does not only raise our awareness of

-...
+Studying this topic raised our awareness of how differently humans and convnets operate in object classification and beyond.
+Even though neural nets in computer vision systems already outperform humans in specific tasks, the representations these systems learn seem to be quite different from the world humans live in.